Tetsuro Shigematsu, former CBC broadcaster-turned actor, writes and stars in ‘One-Hour Photo’. Photo courtesy: The Cultch Theatre.

 “I think when he looks back at his life, he’s quite proud of the many lifetimes he’s lived.”

-One Hour Photo, presented by The Cultch (Vancouver Asian Canadian Theatre) runs from October 3 to 15 at Historic Theatre in Toronto.
+One Hour Photo, presented by The Cultch (Vancouver Asian Canadian Theatre) runs from October 3 to 15 at Historic Theatre.
 For more information visit: